Last updated on 20 December 2021

 If your child has a more serious illness such as a high fever, it may be advisable to postpone your child’s vaccinations.
 This is mainly because reactions to the vaccine such as fever could make it more difficult to diagnose or treat an ongoing serious illness.
 Speak to your child’s doctor for advice in such situations.

-It is not safe for children to get multiple vaccinations at the same time.
+Myth 2: It is not safe for children to get multiple vaccinations at the same time

 It is recommended to vaccinate young children early in life as this is when they are most susceptible to dangerous infectious diseases.
 Many vaccinations are given as combination vaccinations.
 This reduces the number of painful shots a child receives at each vaccination visit and provides earlier protection for the child.
 Many studies show that vaccines are as effective when given as a combination as they are individually.
 More importantly, getting multiple vaccinations does not weaken the child’s immune system, which is capable of responding to multiple vaccine antigens at the same time.

-Delaying your baby’s vaccinations allows them to tolerate any possible side effects better when they are older.
+Myth 3: Delaying vaccinations allows my baby to tolerate side effects better when they are older

 On the contrary, delaying vaccinations may lead to a greater risk of vaccine side effects due to a more robust immune response when the child is older.
 This was demonstrated in a study looking at the Measles, Mumps and Rubella (MMR) vaccine where the risks of fever and seizures post-vaccination were higher in those who received delayed vaccinations at 16 – 23 months instead of the currently recommended 12 – 15 months.